slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - There are four types of relationships: Win Win (long term), Win Lose, Lose Win, Lose Lose -->

+### On romantic relationships

-Hints on romance: *you attract what you are*.
+You attract what you are.

 Love is what happens to men and women that don't know each other.
+Love doesn’t hurt, expectations do.
 Every person feels loved in a different form.
-Love doesn’t hurt, expectations do.

 > *'Romance is the glamour which turns the dust of everyday life into a golden haze.' -- Elinor Glyn*